luigicapogrosso/Awesome-Split-Computing/README.md

 🚧 This is an active repository, you can watch for following the latest advances.

-The ✨ indicates that the article is one of those developed by me.
+The ✨ indicates that this is an article that I co-authored.

 If you find it useful, please kindly star ⭐ this repository.